-From exploring the world's largest cave to sipping 'weasel coffee', Vietnam has a new adventure at every turn.
-These are our favourite things to do in Halong Bag, Hoi An, Ho Chi Minh City and beyond...
+Vietnam offers adventure at every turn.
+Here are our favourite things to do in the dazzling Halong Bay, vibrant cities Hoi An, Hue and Ho Chi Minh City, the rural north and beyond...

 The heart of the festivities is in the old town, between the Japanese Covered Bridge and the Cau An Hoi Bridge.
 It’s crowded, chaotic and festive, with spontaneous singing and food stalls at every turn.
 It is as much a celebration for locals as it is for visitors.

 The most breathtaking sight is thousands of lanterns floating on the river; hire a sampan boat to get a closer look.
 For a small sum, you can buy a lantern and set it afloat too.

 Don’t worry if you can’t make it to Hoi An for New Year: smaller lantern festivals are held every full moon.
 In 2020, Vietnamese New Year fell on 25 January.
 In 2021, it will be celebrated on 12 February, and on 1 February in 2022.

 With 1,600 limestone towers rising from its turquoise waters, Halong Bay is rightly considered one of Vietnam’s most beautiful spots.
 As a result, it’s on every visitor's list – and hundreds of boats offer cruise trips every day.
 The bay is huge, but it can still feel crowded.